There is no content to display.

 Anaesthesia means it isn’t, and many endodontic procedures, including the root canal, are performed to relieve a tooth’s pain.
 You should be relaxed and comfortable during the process.

-There may be some discomfort after the procedure, but this can be relieved by over-the-counter medicine or, in severe cases, prescription medication.
+There may be some discomfort after the procedure, but this can be relieved by over-the-counter or prescription medicine in severe cases.

-Your tooth may feel a bit odd for a few days after your procedure, but this feeling goes away.
-If you experience severe pressure or pain, or pain that lingers, give you endodontist a call!
+Your tooth may feel odd for a few days after your procedure, but this feeling disappears.
+If you experience severe pressure or pain, or pain that lingers, give your dentist a call!

 Aftercare

-The main thing is to follow all of your endodontist’s instructions, including avoiding hard or chewy foods, brushing your teeth twice daily, and generally being cautious with the area near the root canal.
+The main thing is to follow all of your dentist’s instructions, including avoiding hard or chewy foods, brushing your teeth twice daily, and generally being cautious with the area near the root canal.

 Dental Care in Northmead

-Our expertly trained staff treats all dental issues, including complicated problems related to other health conditions.
+Our professionally trained staff treats all dental issues, including complicated problems related to other health conditions.

-We know that to some patients, the thought of visiting the dentist can be quite daunting and adding the words “root canal” to that can be quite frightening.
+We know that visiting the dentist can be quite daunting to some patients, and adding the word “root canal” can be frightening.

 But we are here to reassure you and listen to any questions or concerns you may have about your treatment.